 Compressing responses sent to clients can greatly reduce their size, so they use less network bandwidth.
 Because compressing data consumes CPU resources, however, it is most useful when it’s really worthwhile to reduce bandwidth usage.
 It is important to note that you should not enable compression for objects that are already compressed, such as JPEG files.
-For more information, see Compression and Decompression in the NGINX Plus Admin Guide.
+For more information, see the NGINX Plus Admin Guide.

 For more information, see:

 - Benchmarking NGINX: 4 Ways to Improve Accuracy (whitepaper)